 War is a terrible, awe-inspiring monster that’s fascinated filmmakers almost as long as movies have existed.
 The valor displayed by everyday people and the atrocities visited on our fellow man are all captured in equal measure by war films.
-It’s a violent duality that goes to the very core of what it means to be a person.
-By and large, though, war movies have a tendency to go for scale - or some political message - rather than an accurate portrayal of war.
+It’s a duality that goes to the very core of what it means to be a person.
+By and large, though, war movies have a tendency to go for scale - or some political message - rather than an accurate portrayal of conflict.
 That's a shame, too, because accurate war movies are some of the most fascinating, beautiful films we have.

 When done correctly, the very worst parts of humanity can be exalted into some of the most thought-provoking art in the world.
 Disguising the real terror of war behind a veneer of Hollywood sheen is a disservice to the real men and women who weather the storm in the service of a higher good.
 The tension of the danger, the brotherhood forged in the thick of battle, the lives laid down to save strangers, even the alienation felt by returning soldiers - they’re all great dramatic fodder in the hands of a talented artist.
 Here are Hollywood’s most accurate war movies.